keefo/XPCImageFetcher/README.md

 XPCImageFetcher
 ===============

-Using a XPC service to download many images and populate a NSTableView.
+Using a XPC service to download 5000 images and populate a NSTableView.

 The XPC service download images asynchronously with cancellation support.